Korrbit/ffxi-topaz-octopus/readme.md

 admin:

 If using docker-compose:
+* `docker logs darkstar-dsgame` or similar command will get the current log from the container you are requesting.
 * `docker-compose build` will force images to rebuild. to force a pull from darkstar `master`, issue the build command with a `--no-cache` argument.
 * `docker-compose restart` will ... restart
 * `docker-compose down -v` will nuke your database if you decide to forego the advice of using an external volume